A strictly commutative model for the cochain algebra of a space: Introduction

 \section{Introduction}

+Determining the homotopy type of a topological space is a difficult task in general.
+One possibility of simplifying the problem is to aim for algebraic models of spaces, so that the study of homotopy types reduces to an algebraic question.
+If one is interested in the homotopy type of a rational nilpotent space of finite type, then this is possible, and the Sullivan cochain algebra is such an algebraic model: the algebra of rational singular cochains of a space, $C(X;\mathbb Q)$, is quasi-isomorphic to the commutative differential graded algebra (cdga) $A_{\mathrm{PL}}(X)$ of polynomial forms on $X$, which is a very powerful tool in rational homotopy theory~\cite{sullivan,Bousfield-G_rational}.
+The functor $A_{\mathrm{PL}}$ has a contravariant adjoint, called the Sullivan realization in \cite[\S 17]{FHT}.
+With the help of this adjoint pair of functors one can determine the homotopy type of rational nilpotent spaces of finite type (see \cite[Chapter~9]{Bousfield-G_rational}, or \cite[Theorem 1.25]{hess} for the simply connected case).

-The cochains $C(X;k)$ on a space $X$ with values in a commutative ring $k$ form a differential graded algebra whose cohomology is the singular cohomology $H^*(X;k)$ of~$X$.
+For a general commutative ring $k$ the cochains $C(X;k)$ on a space $X$ with values in $k$ form a differential graded algebra whose cohomology is the singular cohomology $H^*(X;k)$ of~$X$.
 The multiplication of $C(X;k)$ induces the cup product on $H^*(X;k)$.
-Over the rationals, $C(X;\mathbb Q)$ is quasi-isomorphic to the commutative differential graded algebra (cdga) $A_{\mathrm{PL}}(X)$ of polynomial forms on $X$, which is a very powerful tool in rational homotopy theory~\cite{sullivan,Bousfield-G_rational}.
-The functor $A_{\mathrm{PL}}$ has a contravariant adjoint, denoted by $\mathcal{K}_\bullet$ in \cite[Definition 1.23]{hess}, and called the Sullivan realization in \cite[\S 17]{FHT}.
-With the help of this adjoint pair of functors one can determine the homotopy type of rational nilpotent spaces of finite type (see \cite[Chapter~9]{Bousfield-G_rational}, or \cite[Theorem 1.25]{hess} for the simply connected case).

-For a general commutative ring $k$, there is no cdga which is quasi-isomorphic to $C(X;k)$, for example because the Steenrod operations witness the non-commuta\-ti\-vi\-ty of $C(X;\bF_p)$.
+However, for general $k$, there is no cdga which is quasi-isomorphic to $C(X;k)$, for example because the Steenrod operations witness the non-commuta\-ti\-vi\-ty of $C(X;\bF_p)$.
+So it seems that we cannot hope for a strictly commutative model for the cochains of a space that determines the homotopy type.
 However, $C(X;k)$ is always commutative up to coherent homotopy.
 This can be encoded using the language of operads \cite{may-gils}: the multiplication of $C(X;k)$ extends to the action of an $E_{\infty}$ operad in chain complexes turning $C(X;k)$ into an $E_{\infty}$ dga.

-This additional structure is important because Mandell showed that the cochain functor $C(-;\mathbb Z)$ to $E_{\infty}$ dgas classifies nilpotent spaces of finite type up to weak equivalence~\cite[Main Theorem]{Mandell_cochains-homotopy-type}.
+This gives rise to an algebraic model for the homotopy type of a space by a result of Mandell.
+He shows that the cochain functor $C(-;\mathbb Z)$ to $E_{\infty}$ dgas classifies nilpotent spaces of finite type up to weak equivalence~\cite[Main Theorem]{Mandell_cochains-homotopy-type}.
+But here, the algebraic model consists of the cochain algebra together with its $E_\infty$-algebra structure, so this algebraic model is rather involved.

 One can describe homotopy coherent commutative multiplications on chain complexes using diagram categories instead of operads.
 Let $\cI$ be the category with objects the finite sets $\bld{m}= \{1\,\dots, m\}, m\geq 0$, with the convention that $\bld{0}$ is the empty set.
 Morphisms in $\cI$ are the injections.
 Concatenation in $\cI$ and the tensor product of chain complexes of $k$-modules give rise to a symmetric monoidal product~$\boxtimes$ on the category $\chIk$ of $\cI$-diagrams in $\chk$.
 A \emph{commutative $\cI$-dga} is a commutative monoid in $(\chIk,\boxtimes)$ or, equivalently, a lax symmetric monoidal functor $\cI \to \chk$.
 Equipped with suitable model structures, the category of commutative $\cI$-dgas, $\CchIk$, is Quillen equivalent to the category of $E_{\infty}$ dgas~\cite[\S 9]{Richter-S_algebraic}.
 This is analogous to the situation in spaces, where commutative monoids in $\cI$-diagrams of spaces are equivalent to $E_{\infty}$ spaces~\cite[\S 3]{Sagave-S_diagram}.